Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 Choose transformation-focused coaching if:

-You're experiencing unresolved tension, trust breakdowns, or emotional avoidance
+You're experiencing unresolved tension or trust breakdowns

 One of you is considering leaving the partnership

-2. Directive vs. Non-Directive Approach
+Dimension 2: Directive vs. Non-Directive Approach

 How much structure do you want?